-The opening of the malls after said lockdowns was characterized by a speedy return of the consumer public to the Group's malls and hence, the Company estimates that while noting the return to normalcy and recovery of the Israeli economy, the Group's malls will continue to be a significant part of the Israeli retail market.
-Further to the aforesaid, after the report date the Company closed the purchase of Mall Hayam in Eilat.
+The opening of the malls after the said lockdowns was characterized by the speedy return of consumers to the Group's malls, and hence, the Company estimates that considering the return to normalcy and the recovery of the Israeli economy, the Group's malls will continue to be a significant part of the Israeli retail market.
+Further to the aforesaid, during the Report Period the Company closed the acquisition of Mall Hayam in Eilat.
 For further details, see Section 1.2.3.3 of this report.

-Store sales reported by the Group's mall tenants in Q2/2022 were approx. 10.4% higher than those in the same quarter last year.
-Store sales reported by the Group's mall tenants in May-June 2022 were 5.5% higher than those in the same period last year.
+Store sales reported by the Group's mall tenants in Q3/2022 were approx. 8.1% higher than those in the same quarter last year (excluding Mall HaYam).